 What to Expect

-Potter’s House of Horrors is exceptional, of a high professional quality and strongly recommended (assuming you like scary stuff).
+In years when it does take place, Potter’s House of Horrors is exceptional, of a highly professional quality and strongly recommended (assuming you like scary stuff).
 It’s even worth the drive out to Surrey and the long waits in line to see either house, or both.